A superfield realization of the integrated vertex operator in an $AdS_5\times S^5$ background: Integrated vertex operator in type IIB superstring in

-has the desired property.
 The usual definition using upper indices can be achieved using the $\eta$ tensors.
 The zero mode of the gauge invariant scalar $\phi= \eta^{\a\bar\a} {\cal F}_{\a\bar\a}$ is the operator that changes the radius of the $AdS_5\times S^5$ space.
 The superfields whose lowest components are the dilatini can be found in similar ways.